 Deferred Social Security Payments

 Under the CARES Act, employers could defer deposits of the employer portion of Social Security.
 Now, those payments are due.
 Half was due at the end of 2021, and the other half is due at the end of 2022.
 If you didn’t repay those deposits on time, the IRS warned it will consider all of the deferral invalid and assess penalties and interest on those deferred taxes starting from the original due date.

 With all the changes in tax rules and a lot of regulations returning to their pre-pandemic form, it’s important to collaborate and cross-reference with your accountant or tax professional more than ever to ensure the maxmize tax refund amount possible.
-Not only is this tax season coming equipped with the usual stresses, but the IRS is also dealing with an overwhelming amount of volume with returns, and a general lack of responsiveness.
+Not only is this tax season coming equipped with the usual stresses, but the IRS is also dealing with an overwhelming backlog of returns, and a general lack of responsiveness.